HarshaVardhanNakkina/go-wallpaper/README.md

 ## Features

 - It can set wallpapers from [Unsplash](https://unsplash.com), subreddits like `/r/wallpaper`, `/r/wallpapers`
-- `go-wallpaper.exe --help` for help
+- `go-wallpaper.exe help` for help

 ## How to install